Anxiety Help: Products Vs. Lifestyle

 Product One: Zen Premium Stress Support Formula by WellPath

-“Live with ease” the results page exclaims.
+“Live with ease,” the results page exclaims.
 “Do you ever feel overwhelmed, frazzled, or paralyzed by anxiety?
 You’re not the only one in this hectic modern life.
-We know the feeling, and don’t like it one bit, which is why we created WellPath ZEN.”
+We know the feeling, and don’t like it one bit, so we created WellPath ZEN.”
 Raved about by publications like Vogue, Glamour, Men’s Fitness, and the New York Times, this natural ZEN formula was curated to contain the optimal natural mix of adaptogens, herbs, and vitamins known to support stress relief.

-ZEN aims to promote a “calm, positive, relaxed mood”.
-And it uses natural ingredients such as:
+ZEN aims to promote a “calm, positive, relaxed mood.”
+It uses natural ingredients such as:

 - Ashwagandha – Ancient Ayurvedic herb famed for reducing systemic stress